-The worlds longest car-tunnel is 24 509 metres long, and goes between Lærdal and Aurland by the Sognefjord.
-There are three illuminated mountain halls inside the tunnel with six kilometres intervals between the halls.
+The worlds longest car-tunnel is 24 509 meters long, and goes between Lærdal and Aurland by the Sognefjord.
+There are three illuminated mountain halls inside the tunnel with six kilometer intervals between the halls.
 The coloured enlightened halls will give you a feeling of being in daylight for a few seconds and will help prevent the drivers to fall asleep during the passage.
 On the Aurland side of the tunnel, the fjord adventure awaits you.

 Otternes Farm Yard is a cluster of 27 old houses and buildings from the 1700s.
 Great view from Otternes towards the Aurlandsfjord and to Flåm.
 The road up to Otternes is marked with a sign on the main road between Aurland and Flåm.
 There is a small parking area beside the farm yard.

 The road across Aurlandsfjellet is a journey across a mountain landscape of snow and rocks with the occasional sprig of grass.
-Aurlandsfjellet National Tourist Route is a 47-kilometre-long stretch of road between Aurland and Lærdal.
+Aurlandsfjellet National Tourist Route is a 47-kilometer-long stretch of road between Aurland and Lærdal.
 The Road is closed during winter.

-Stegastein Viewpoint is part of the Aurlandsfjellet National Tourist Route, 650 metres above Aurland.
+Stegastein Viewpoint is part of the Aurlandsfjellet National Tourist Route, 650 meters above Aurland.
 Great view towards the Aurlandsfjord and the surrounding mountains.
 The road up to Stegastein is open all year, also during winter.
 During winter, the road is closed above Stegastein.

 If you want to have a day or two hiking in the mountains surrounding Aurland, you should hike the Aurlandsdalen Valley.
 Wild scenery, wild rivers, narrow valleys and mountain farms with history from old Norway and how they lived at that time.
 Many people consider this as one of the most beautiful hikes in Norway.